-All preganglionic neurons are cholinergic in both the sympathetic and the parasympathetic nervous systems.
-Acetylcholine or acetylcholine-like substances, when applied to the ganglia, will excite both sympathetic and parasympathetic postganglionic neurons.
-Either all or almost all of the postganglionic neurons of the parasympathetic system are also cholinergic.
+Table 4.
+Locations of cholinergic and adrenergic fibers in the ANS the parasympathetic system are also cholinergic.
 Conversely, most of the postganglionic sympathetic neurons are adrenergic.
 However, the postganglionic sympathetic nerve fibers to the sweat glands, to the piloerector muscles of the hairs, and to a very few blood vessels are cholinergic (fig. 7).
 Table 4 summarizes locations of cholinergic and adrenergic fibers in the ANS.